joelstrohmeier/website/src/blog/myths.md

 # Top misconceptions and myths about accessibility

-Here are some (recent) common myths and misconceptions in the world of accessibility.
-These are then followed by prompts for you to both research and use in response to challenges you might face &mdash; to keep you on the right track in your journey to improving accessibility in your organisation.
+Top myths and misconceptions in the world of accessibility.
+Followed by prompts for you to either research or start to use in response to challenges you might face while discussing accessibility in your organisation.

 ## We don't have any / many disabled people who use our product or service